microsoft/rest-api-fuzz-testing/docs/cli-reference.md

 unauthenticated state; this will cause the system to prompt you to authenticate.
 All subsequent commands are authenticated until you call the `logout` command.

-For unattended scripting scenarios, you must include an API key in each call via the `-secret` argument.
+For unattended scripting scenarios, you must include an Service Principal secret in each call via the `--secret` argument.
 This can be obtained either by using the Azure Portal or the `az` cli.

 In the portal, navigate to your deployment's App Registration under the Azure Active Directory resource.
 The app registration will be named **[deploymentName]-raft**.